brweber2/naive-java-unification/README.md

 * Variables are prefixed with '@' (i.e. @foo).

 ## In progress work (i.e. incomplete)
-* The parser is incomplete.
-Rules are currently not parsing properly.
 * Loading terms and rules from files is not functioning currently.
 They must be loaded via the repl.

 ## Work that hasn't started yet